Mereworth Parish Council

 This site enables you to catch up on how your Parish Council is serving you.
 These pages include all the minutes of Parish Council Meetings.
 If there is anything that you feel the Council should be aware of or where it can help or support you, then please contact the Parish Council.

-at 7.15 pm in the Alison Lowe Room, MEREWORTH VILLAGE HALL
+at 7.15 pm in the Charles Lucas Room, MEREWORTH VILLAGE HALL

 All members of the public are entitled to attend the meeting and are cordially invited by the Council to do so.
 Time will be set aside prior to the published agenda to enable informal discussion to take place.